brege/monitorat/demo/docs/services.md

 ### Services Widget

-The Services widget shows which systemd services, timers, and containers are running or have failed, along with URLs for convenient access.
+The Services widget shows which systemd services, timers, and docker containers are running or have failed, along with URLs for convenient access.
+The URLs in this demo simply link to their source code repository.

 #### Config
 <details>